georgeroubie/karaoke-party-app/README.md

 ## Installation
 1. Download project
-2. Open project folder with VSCode
+2. Open the project folder with VSCode
 3. Install the recommended VSCode extensions
 4. Open Terminal in the root folder and run `yarn`